• Skip to primary navigation

 Is the orange juice overpowering?

-Not at all.
-It cooks down and blends into the sauce, adding brightness without tasting fruity.
+It cooks down and blends into the sauce, adding brightness without tasting fruity as the acids mellow during pressure cooking; if you need alternatives, try orange juice substitutes for bright flavor.

 How much pork should I make for tacos?